 If you meet the food stamp qualifications and are accepted into the program, you will receive your benefits for the amount of time that your certification period allows.
 When it comes time for recertification, you will most likely have to submit the same paperwork that you did when you initially applied.
 This is to verify that you still meet SNAP eligibility requirements.
 By downloading our free guide, you can learn more about how to apply for SNAP.

-Find Out About SNAP Benefits in Hawaii
+Learn About SNAP Benefits in Hawaii

 You will receive your benefits every month on the same day as designated by your local DHS.
 Funds will automatically be deposited into your EBT account.
 However, these are food benefits and can only be used as such.